Vexed01/Vex-Cogs/.docs/cogs/github.rst

 **Description**

-Base command for interacting with this cog.
+Command to interact with this cog.

 All commands are owner only.